SE-GUC/WillCodeForWillToLive/README.md

 This is an implementation of the Sumerge project for the Software Engineering course 'CSEN601'

 -----

+## Important: Entity Employee is the System Admin!
 ## Contribution
 - Clone the repo.
 - Check out to your branch ```git checkout <branchname>```.